Smartwool Merino 150 Bikini Review

-Compare prices at 3 resellers Pros: Super comfortable, quick to dry, lightweight
+Compare prices at 3 resellers Pros: Super comfortable, quick to dry, lightweight, breathable

 Cons: Tight waistband, more expensive